Macumbafeh/nChat/README.md

 # nChat

-Addons from NeavUI from classic ported to 3.3.5
+Chat addons from NeavUI from classic ported to 3.3.5

 ## Source